 When we entered the recycling field in the mid-1980s, very little equipment was available for the monumental tasks at hand.
 To overcome this, we developed our own recycling plants.
 Today we process demolition debris, wood, concrete, asphalt, masonry, bricks and tree stumps.
 We convert them into environmentally safe products for road base and sub-base, burner fuel, mulch, topsoil and other landscaping materials.

 Our ability to recycle so many varied materials into marketable products enables us to reduce dumping and disposal costs, and we have eliminated tipping fees for many materials.
 We offer roll-off containers for hauling recyclables at a very competitive price, and we work closely to assist municipalities that participate in state-funded recycling grant programs.

 Recycling makes sense.
 It not only saves landfill space, but promotes conservation of existing natural resources.
 Winzinger’s recycling systems produce recycled products that are economical, as well as environmentally sensible.
 These high-volume systems virtually assure product availability in any quantity.

 Our organic soil amendment can be used as a potting medium, compost base, soil additive and as a fine mulch cover wherever moisture needs to be maintained.
-In addition to a superior topsoil, we offer two grades of mulch, both of which are pasteurized to eliminate weeds and insects.
+In addition to a superior topsoil, we offer a triple shredded root mulch, which is pasteurized to eliminate weeds and insects.
 Our crushed brick and concrete products are in demand by landscapers and homeowners, as well as by construction industry professionals.
 Our inorganic line includes several road-building aggregates, such as I-5, which meets the tough specifications of the New Jersey Department of Transportation and the Army Corps of Engineers and also can be used for driveways and patio bases.